The Department of English Awards and Scholarships for 2020

 For English majors; minimum overall GPA of 3.5; and evidence of participation in cultural activities or community service.
 Submit a writing sample (critical essay from an English course); and a letter of application addressing your work in the community or on campus.
 Arrange for a letter of recommendation from someone qualified to affirm your community or cultural work.
 Award amount minimum $1000.

 For English majors with a minimum overall GPA of 3.5 and a committed interest in poetry as a field of study.
 Submit as a writing sample a critical essay on a poem or poetry or poetics.
 Students with an interest in the teaching of poetry, at any level, are especially encouraged to apply.
 Award amount minimum $1250.

 For English Majors with demonstrated interests in English language study and practice, where coursework has focused on history of English language, language use, grammar, or editing.
 Coursework in ENG302, and editing-focused internship in 493, or co-curricular editing experience in campus journals like Red Cedar Review would be examples of demonstrated interests.
 Submit 1-2 page letter detailing your experience in language study, a letter of recommendation forum faculty support of your experience, and evidence of the work you have completed (project from relevant course or co-curricular experiential learning).
 Award amount minimum $ 2,000.

-The Smith-Marshall Award will provide funding for up to five English education teaching interns during the 2019-2020 academic year.
+The Smith-Marshall Award will provide $4,000 of funding for up to 5 English education teaching interns during the 2020-2021 academic year.
 Qualified applicants must be enrolled in the capstone teaching internship and meet the following award criteria follow:

 ● Commitment to studying and teaching in the area of English language histories, stylistics, grammars, and uses in varied communities and settings (e.g., from professions and disciplines to racial, ethnic, and/or geographic groups, and more)